Higher multiplier ideals: Introduction

-Recall that once we go beyond the first step in the Hodge filtration, vanishing theorems for mixed Hodge modules always involve complexes of sheaves (see \cite{Schnell16}, for example).
-The following result is proved in Theorem \ref{thm: vanishing theorem for higher multiplier ideals}. \begin{thm} Let $D$ be an effective divisor on a projective complex manifold $X$.
+Once we go beyond the first step in the Hodge filtration, vanishing theorems for mixed Hodge modules always involve complexes of sheaves (see \cite{Schnell16} for example). \begin{thm} Let $D$ be an effective divisor on a projective complex manifold $X$.
 Let $k\in \N,\ell\in \Z$ and $\alpha\in [-1,0]$.
 Furthermore, let $B$ be an effective divisor such that the $\Q$-divisor $B+\alpha D$ is ample.
 Then